Charo Henríquez of The New York Times speaks at a Women's Leadership Accelerator event.

 Q: Who is this series for?

-A: To keep the group to a manageable size and ensure that participants in this off-the-record salon conversation series have a shared experience from which to draw, we’re restricting participants to executive leadership — meaning you’re in the top tier of your organizational structure.
-We’d love for you to apply if you are a woman or nonbinary person who is:
+A: To keep the group to a manageable size and ensure that participants in this off-the-record salon conversation series have a shared experience from which to draw, we restricted participants to executive leadership — meaning you’re in the top tier of your organizational structure.
+Applications were open to women and nonbinary people who are:

 • At the management head of your organization (e.g., President, Publisher, Executive Director)